A 35+ year legacy supporting art and artists in the Lanesboro area

 - Summer and January Internship Program

-- Phase Two Lanesboro Arts Campus planning and initiatives
+- Ongoing Lanesboro Arts Campus planning and initiatives

 - Artist Relocation Initiative

-- Arts education and creation activities such as Kids Create! and Surprise Sculpture
+- Arts education and creation activities such as Kids Create!, Surprise Sculpture and Open Studio

 - Discover Sculpture Explore Lanesboro Medallion walking tour